krallice/tap/README.md

-# Tap
+# tapt

-Simple browser based Metronome for personal use.
+Simple jQuery metronome for personal use.
-One day will implement some features from the Korg TM40
+Based on the bpm steppings from the Korg TM-40.

+## todo:
+- Add triplet/pentuplet/sextuplet groupings